Pugalur

-Pugalur is a municipality in Karur district in Tamil Nadu, India.
+Pugalur is a town in Karur district in Tamil Nadu, India.
 It has two parts: Nanjai Pugalur and Punjai Pugalur.
 Nanjai refers to land with plenty of water, and Punjai refers to land with few bodies of water.

 Geography

 Pugalur is on the bank of the perennial Kaveri River.
 It includes many villages and towns.
 Among these, TNPL Pugalur is the most famous.
 Other villages include Kattur, Kattipalayam, Kattur, Mettupalayam, Moolimangalam, MurugamPalayam, Punjai Thottakurichi, Punjaipugalur, Salapalayam, Sokkankadu, Sottaiyur, Thirukkattuthurai, and Velayuthampalayam.

 Climate

 The highest temperatures in Pugalur are in early May to early June, usually about 34 °C and exceeding 38 °C for a few days most years.
 The average daily temperature during January is around 23 °C, although the temperature rarely falls below 17 °C. The average annual rainfall is about 725 mm in Nanjai and 310 mm in Punjai.
 These areas get most of their seasonal rainfall from the northeast monsoon winds from late September to mid-November.